maarxx/UberMicro/README.md

 You've saved everybody, and your colony lives and prospers.

-Congratulations.
+Congratulations, king.

 # Specific Additional Features

-The 2nd button controls whether you want a notification and pause when a drafted pawn finishes walking to their given destination.
+There is an additional button that controls whether you want a notification and pause when a drafted pawn finishes walking to their given destination.